Types of Professional License Defense We Handle

 To begin with, many professional governing bodies require reporting certain types of criminal violations.
 We will review whether you need to tell the board or agency about DWI charges or a conviction.
 If so, we will help you in reporting a DWI to the board promptly.

 We also will strive to ensure your DWI does not result in a license suspension or revocation.
 For most professions, a DWI does not automatically result in you losing your license.
 However, it can have a serious impact.
 A DWI may result in you being privately warned about your conduct.
 Or, you may be publicly sanctioned and required to limit your practice and go through substance abuse treatment.
 If your DWI occurred while you were working, is connected to a more serious professional issue, or is one of many disciplinary issues, then it could lead to a suspension or revocation.
-To discuss the potential consequences of DWI charge, contact a Charlotte DWI lawyer from Randall & Stump, PLLC.
+To discuss the potential consequences of DWI charge, contact a Charlotte DWI lawyer from Randall & Stump, Criminal Defense Attorneys.
 (980) 237-4579.

 Is Your License Revoked or Suspended?